 Focus is on the formulation and implementation of organizational strategies and policies.
 The case method is used in integrating material from other management and economics courses.
 (Formerly Seminar in Managerial Policy.)

-Prerequisite: ACCT 201, ACCT 202; CIS 251, CIS 352; ECON 214, ECON 215; FIN 301; MATH 177, MATH 248; MGT 249, MGT 301, MGT 341, MGT 348; MKT 301; and completion of at least 102 college credits.
+Prerequisite: MGT 201 or MGT 301, MGT 348 and FIN 301...

 Offered: Fall, Spring.